kaprielov/dynamic-tree/README.md

 - **CSS Modules**:
 Use CSS Modules to enable scoped and maintainable styles.
+Add CSS variables

 - **State Management**:
 Integrate a state management library like **Redux** or **Zustand** to manage complex state logic.

+- **Enhance Accessibility**:
+Ensure the application is accessible to all users by:
+**Keyboard Navigation**: Allow users to navigate and manipulate the tree using keyboard shortcuts.
+**ARIA Attributes**: Implement appropriate ARIA roles and attributes to convey the tree structure to assistive technologies.
+**Focus Management**: Manage focus states effectively during drag-and-drop operations.

+- **Improve Performance**:
+If more data becomes available, it is better to use `Map` rather than `while` to quickly traverse the tree.
+For very large trees, implement virtualization to render only the visible portions of the tree, improving performance.
+Use libraries like react-window or react-virtualized to handle virtualization.